1mikedog/freelancer-alerts/README.md

 Get discord alerts from freelancer.com about new jobs  matching your skills\
 Create a postresql db on heroku and run this with scheduler every 10 minutes

-Create a config.py file that looks like this and fill out the information:
+Create a config.py file that looks like this and fill out the information OR set config vars on Heroku
 ```python
 DATABASE_URL = ""
 WEBHOOK = ""